day8/re-frame/docs/start-coding.md

+## Install Clojure

+Install Clojure and Leiningen (a build tool) by following [these instructions](https://purelyfunctional.tv/guide/how-to-install-clojure/).

-Use a
+## Use A Template

-template to scaffold your project:
+Create a scaffold for your first project:

   - Client only:  <https://github.com/day8/re-frame-template>
   - Full Stack: <http://www.luminusweb.net/>